-Ireland is a renowned jurisdiction for companies to base their operations.
+Ireland is a renowned jurisdiction to form an offshore company and many corporations around the world have made Ireland a subsiday or a base for operations.
 This is due to Ireland’s incredibly low corporate tax rate and its geographic proximity to Europe.

 Despite Irelands tax incentives, it is not perceived as a traditional offshore company formation destination, as it is part of the European Union (EU).